OlSerkes/Headphones-OPPO-Enco-Buds2/README.md

 Layout for OPPO Enco Buds2
-This is a solution to the OPPO Enco Buds2 layout.
+This is the solution to the OPPO Enco Buds2 layout.

 ## Table of contents